mongodb/mongo-powerbi-connector/testing.md

 3. Start Power BI.
 4. Choose *Get Data*
-5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL (Beta)* connector.
+5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL* connector.
 6. Connect to your local ADF.
 - The URI should be `mongodb://localhost`
 - Make sure to select the Direct Query radio button instead of Import